ElectrooLite/SolFactory/README.md

-# SolFactory — Free Audited Solana Token Creator
+# SolFactory — Solana Token Creator & Solana SAAS

 SolFactory is a decentralized tool that allows anyone to create Solana tokens securely and easily.